Description

 Impact

 In the btrfs filesystem, the kernel fails to log new directory entries when it logs the parent directory of a conflicting inode.
 If the parent directory is later fsynced, the filesystem records it as up‑to‑date without recording those new entries.
 After a power failure, the log replay restores the filesystem but the missing entries are never recreated, leading to disappearance of directories or files and resulting in data loss or corruption.
-This defect relates to CWE‑821, which concerns improper control over the order in which resources are processed.
+This defect relates to CWE‑821; the NVD also lists it as NVD‑CWE‑noinfo, which indicates a lack of specific CWE mapping beyond the primary CWE‑821 for improper control over resource processing order.
 While the vulnerability does not provide remote code execution, it can be triggered by a local or privileged user who creates new files or directories, then performs an explicit fsync on a parent directory, and subsequently forces a power failure.
 The lack of an active exploit record and absence from CISA’s KEV list suggest current exploitation is limited but the risk remains moderate.
-The CVSS score of 5.5 places the issue in the medium severity range, and the lack of EPSS data means its exploitation likelihood cannot be quantified.
-Nonetheless, because the bug can permanently remove filesystem entries, it poses a tangible threat to data integrity.

 Affected Systems